CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/mass-status-change.md

 ### Manufacturing Order Data

-On the left side of the form, you can choose several options connected to Manufacturing Order data, e.g., document number, date (required date, planned start date, planned end date), distribution rule, project, source Sales Order, and customer.
+On the left side of the form, users can filter MOs by various parameters such as document number, required date, planned start date, planned end date, distribution rule, project, source Sales Order, and customer.
+These filters can be combined for precise selection.

-Options can be combined.

 ### Status

-Check the required checkbox to choose input status.
-When checkbox/es are checked, information about available status changes is displayed (or a warning if information about checkboxes is not available).
-Check the table above, column From, for possible checkbox check unavailable.
+Check the relevant checkbox(es) to specify the current MO status.
+If certain statuses cannot be selected, a warning message will be displayed.
+Refer to the "From" column in the status change table for valid selections.

 ### Resources, Items

-You can choose a Resource Group and one Resource or a range of Resources (based on Resource number).
+Users can further filter MOs based on Resource Groups, individual Resources, or a range of Resources, as well as specific Items.

-You can choose an Item in the same way.

 ### Warehouse

-You can limit chosen records list to those connected to specific Warehouses (Select column check-boxes).

-Click the Next button after setting up desired criteria.
+To limit records, users can filter by Warehouse by selecting the relevant checkboxes.

+After setting the desired criteria, click the "Next" button to proceed.

 ## Step 2.
 Manufacturing Order Selection

 ![Output Status](./media/mass-status-change/output-status.webp)

-In the second step, you have a list of Manufacturing Orders filtered using the criteria in the previous step.
-You can choose which document status will be changed (by checkboxes in the Select column).
+In this step, a list of MOs filtered from the previous step is displayed.
+Users can select specific MOs for status change using checkboxes in the Select column.

 ---